Shopify/polaris/src/components/Spinner/README.md

 SVGs are often conveyed inconsistently to assistive technologies.
 The `Spinner` component's accessibility is also highly contextual.
 When the parent component is focusable, you'll need to set the `hasFocusableParent` prop for the appropriate `role` attribute to be applied.

+For optimal user experience, use the `accessibilityLabel` prop to let assistive technology users know the purpose of the spinner.

 <!-- /content-for-->

 ---